 Cheltenham, Gloucestershire GL52 3PW

 18 holes.
-Moorland course.
+Downland course.
 Undulating terrain - several slopes to climb.

 5 mi NE of Cheltenham / 46 mi NE of Bristol.

-Located on Cleeve Hill, the highest point in The Cotswolds and in Gloucestershire, the eponymous golf course offers a timeless, unique and rugged golfing experience ... and one not to be missed.
-The hill often goes by the name of Cleeve Cloud, which is the name taken by the members' club associated with playing "golf on the hill".
+Located on Cleeve Hill, the highest point of the Cotswold hill range, the eponymous golf course offers a timeless, unique and rugged golfing experience ... with stunning views from each and every hole.
+The hill itself often goes by the alias of Cleeve Cloud, which is the name taken by the members' club associated with "golfing on the hill".

-Pick of the holes: the short par-5 13th (long par-4 from the front tees) boasts a green site with its foundations provided by an Iron Age hill fort.
+Pick of the holes: the short par-5 13th (long par-4 from the front tees) boasts a green site that nestles into the site of an Iron Age hill fort.
 As the club describes it, the putting surface is surrounded by "a ring of utter peril".
 The back-to-back par-3s at 15 and 16 are also standout holes.
+There's a former quarry to clear from tee to green at the 15th, and the semi-blind tee-shot at the longer 16th is most satisfying ... if, that is, you hit the green.

 Visitors welcome on weekdays and weekends.